2 euro coin: Edges

-Planned designs
+Potential designs

-Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin.
+Austria, Germany and Greece will also at some point need to update their designs to comply with guidelines stating they must include the issuing state's name or initial, and not repeat the denomination of the coin (Austria only).
+On the other hand, Slovenia, Greece, and Luxembourg have to comply with the star rule.

 In addition, there are several EU states that have not yet adopted the euro, some of them have already agreed upon their coin designs however it is not known exactly when they will adopt the currency, and therefore these are not yet minted.
 See enlargement of the Eurozone for expected entry dates of these countries.
-Latvia officially introduced the euro on 1 January 2014, its design for the 2 euro coin is similar to the 5 lati coin's design from 1929 to 1932:

 Commemorative issues

 Each state, allowed to issue coins, may also mint two commemorative coins each year (until 2012, it was one a year).
 Only €2 coins may be used in this way (for them to be legal tender) and there is a limit on the number that can be issued.
 The coin must show the normal design criteria, such as the twelve stars, the year and the issuing country.
-Not all states have issued their own commemorative coins except for in 2007, 2009 and 2012 when every then-eurozone state issued a common coin (with only different languages and country names used) to celebrate the 50th anniversary of the Treaty of Rome (1957–2007), the 10th anniversary of the euro (1999–2009) and the 10th anniversary of euro coins (2002–2012).
+In 2007, 2009, 2012, 2015 and 2022 every then-eurozone state issued a common coin (with only different languages and country names used) to commemorate events of Europe-wide importance.
 Eurozone-wide issues do not count as a state's two-a-year issue.
-Germany has begun issuing one coin a year for each of its states (the German Bundesländer series which will take it up to 2021.